-- As soon as it is possible to do so, any SAE reported via paper must be transcribed into the eCRF Database according to instructions in the eCRF completion guidelines. - If an SAE has been reported via a paper form because the eCRF database has been locked, no further action is necessary. - For fatal or life-threatening events, copies of hospital case reports, autopsy reports, and other documents are also to be submitted by e-mail or fax when requested and applicable.
-Transmission of such documents should occur without personal subject identification, maintaining the traceability of a document to the subject identifiers. - Additional information may be requested to ensure the timely completion of accurate safety reports. - Any medications necessary for treatment of the SAE must be recorded onto the concomitant medication section of the subject's eCRF and the event description section of the SAE form.
+- As soon as it is possible to do so, any SAE reported via paper must be transcribed into the eCRF Database according to instructions in the eCRF completion guidelines. - If an SAE has been reported via a paper form because the eCRF database has been locked, no further action is necessary. - All AEs and SAEs will be recorded in the eCRF database within the timelines outlined in the eCRF completion guideline. - For fatal or life-threatening events, copies of hospital case reports, autopsy reports, and other documents are also to be submitted by e-mail or fax only when requested and applicable.
+Transmission of such documents should occur without personal subject identification, maintaining the traceability of a document to the subject identifiers.

+- Additional information may be requested to ensure the timely completion of accurate safety reports. - Any medications necessary for treatment of the SAE must be recorded onto the concomitant medication section of the subject's eCRF and the event description section of the SAE form.